If you’re trying to attract clients with any of the marketing strategies below, you’re wasting your time.

 It’s not a predictable way to build your business.

 So you might be thinking, ‘Okay Mr Smarty Pants Asian guy on this video… What should I be doing then?’

 What I would recommend is something I call the Marketing MAP.
 It’s an acronym:

 There are only seven methods that I recommend are the best way to meet your ideal client.

 We need time because time also builds trust.
 Time and trust are the essential building blocks for a relationship.
 And there are three ways that you can ask for people’s time.

 There are two really great ways that you should be presenting your offer.

 This whole Marketing MAP works for products, services, low-ticket and high-ticket items… It obviously takes a lot of time for me to explain in detail how to utilise these three steps to a point where you really get it.
 To a point where that lightbulb moment goes off and you think, ‘What have I been doing all this time?!’

 From one business owner to another, I would love to map out the best way for you to attract clients to create a successful business.

-That’s why I created a very special FREE 1-day online event called, “Marketing Made Easy”.
+That’s why I created a very special FREE 1-day online event called, “How To Attract Coaching Clients Consistently”.
 It’s where you’ll discover the one best way for your business to meet your ideal clients.